microsoft/Windows-driver-samples/storage/ramdisk/ReadMe.md

 ### Open the driver solution in Visual Studio ###

-Navigate to the folder that has the extracted sample.
-Double click the solution file, ramdisk.sln.
-In Microsoft Visual Studio, locate Solution Explorer.
-(If this is not already open, choose **Solution Explorer** from the **View** menu.)
+In Visual Studio, open the solution file, ramdisk.sln, and locate Solution Explorer (if this is not already open, choose **Solution Explorer** from the **View** menu).
 In Solution Explorer, you can see one solution that has two projects.
 There is a driver project named **WdfRamdisk** and a package project named **package** (lower case).

 ### Set the configuration and platform in Visual Studio

-In Visual Studio, in Solution Explorer, right click **Solution ‘ramdisk’ (2 projects)**, and choose **Configuration Manager**.
+In Visual Studio, in Solution Explorer, right click **Solution 'ramdisk'(2 projects)**, and choose **Configuration Manager**.
 Set the configuration and the platform.
 Make sure that the configuration and platform are the same for both the driver project and the package project.
 Do not check the **Deploy** boxes.
 Here are some examples of configuration and platform settings.

 ### Build the sample using Visual Studio ###